jmetev1/practice/frontend/README.md

 ### Tasks

 The two files you are interested in to implement these tasks are `public/index.html` & `public/index.js`.
 Feel free to add as many files as you want to the `public` folder if you need to.

+The app is using [webpack](https://webpack.js.org/) to build the scripts and bundle it for the browser.
+If you don't know what that is, don't fret.
+All you need to know is that any changes you make within the `public` folder will automatically build.
+You should be able to make a change, refresh the page, and see the results.

+The app is also already pulling in [babel](https://babeljs.io/) with [ES2015](https://babeljs.io/learn-es2015/) & [react](https://facebook.github.io/react/) presets to build the script bundle.
+This will allow you to write the app using [ES2015](https://babeljs.io/learn-es2015/) & [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) syntax if you so desire.
+Again, if you don't know what that is, don't worry about it.
+You can also just write "normal javascript" (aka [ES5](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning/)) and everything will still work great.

 For your convenience, the page is including the [bootstrap](http://getbootstrap.com/) base CSS file.
 Feel free to use any bootstrap and/or custom styles along with any package, library, or framework available on [npm](https://www.npmjs.com/) to implement the following: